skywind3000/vim-proposal/integrate_quickjs.md

 Lua has a confusing rhetoric, which goes like, "Lua’s positioning has always been small and refined, not like Python/Java."
 If you truly only use Lua to write small code snippets or configurations of one or two hundred lines, I have no objections.

 However, when it comes to complex plugin development, where Lua is often used to write 10k+ of lines of new plugins/modules, it is no longer appropriate to use the "small and refined positioning" as an excuse for its syntactic shortcomings in the face of complexity and maintainability.

+## Existing attempt in Vim

+I am not the only one who endorse JavaScript/TypeScript; there are several famous projects that allow writing plugins in JS/TS:

+- [CoC](https://github.com/neoclide/coc.nvim): Nodejs extension host for vim & neovim, load extensions like VSCode and host language servers.
+There are [323 CoC packages](https://www.npmjs.com/search?q=keywords%3Acoc.nvim) written in JavaScript or TypeScript.
+- [denops.vim](https://github.com/vim-denops/denops.vim): created by vim-jp, allows developers to write plugins in TypeScript/Deno.

+It can be seen from this that many programmers hope to use TS/JS to extend Vim.
+We can't simply ignore that there are 323 npm packages powered by CoC.

+These two projects have already proven the feasibility of using JavaScript/TypeScript in Vim.

+## Summary

+Introducing TypeScript/JavaScript to Vim does not mean replacing vim9script.
+Just provide more possibilities.
+It could also be a significant opportunity to rejuvenate and enhance Vim’s greatness once again.